 Those avatāras strange that made the earth-mother fret

-All came and swiftly left; the world returned to wilderness.
+all came and swiftly left; the world returned to wilderness.

 While you who came down for reasons else now flow as truth

-Eternal; more glorious she who bore you than the avatāras ten.
+eternal; more glorious she who bore you than the avatāras ten.

 Like departed mother who hears her crying child, you rushed down

-From your heaven-home; like brave who is not scared to wear this mortal coil.
+from your heaven-home; like brave who is not scared to wear this mortal coil.

 Granter-of-salvation blessed, aloft on Shiva’s jewelled crest, what matters it where

-You be; you came, you flowed and reached the sea; turned salvation-field yourself.
+you are; you came, you flowed and reached the sea; turned salvation-field yourself.